Prompt Library · 36 prompts

 Write a press release in standard format that:

-- Has a headline journalists want to publish
+- Has a headline journalists will want to publish

-- Opens with the most important information (who, what, when, why)
+- Starts with the most important information (who, what, when, why)

 - Is fact-based, not promotional